-Grade: Grade 2/3 unused or reject new railway sleepers and offcuts.
+Grade: Reject new railway sleepers and offcuts.
 They are the mixed bag residue of different sizes of new railway sleepers that have been rejected as seconds or offcuts.
 SEE NUMBERED PHOTOS ABOVE OF THE VARIOUS PACKS.

 Colour: Variety of colours on the outside.
 Various lighter shades on the inside, when cut or planed.

-Weight: Individual railway sleepers can weigh between 40kg - 95kg approx.
+Weight: Individual railway sleepers can weigh between 30kg - 95kg approx.

 Treatment: Unused railway sleepers are untreated oak or pressure treated pine.